-Make friends, experience another culture and have fun.
-Choose from places including the USA, Canada, Hong Kong, Australia, Taiwan and countries in Europe.
+Think beyond your time at Leeds and experience another culture, while developing skills and making new friends.
 All of our students have the opportunity to take a year abroad, so make sure you take yours.

 Why study abroad?

-- The opportunity to live in another culture, meet new people and see new places
+- The opportunity to experience another culture, expand your network and see new places

-- The chance to show potential employers that you are capable, independent and that you rise to a challenge
+- The chance to show potential employers that you are adaptable, independent and that you can rise to a challenge

 - Improved confidence and communication skills

-- Academic enhancement - broaden your knowledge by studying at one of our high-quality partner institutions - some of the leading universities and business schools in the world
+- Academic enhancement – study at one of our high-quality partner institutions, which include some of the leading universities and business schools in the world

 Which locations can I study in?